EasyTPP: Towards Open Benchmarking Temporal Point Processes: Introduction

 \section{Introduction}

 Continuous-time event sequences are ubiquitous in various real-world domains, such as neural spike trains in neuroscience~\citep{williams2020point}, orders in financial transactions~\citep{jin2020visual}, and user page viewing behavior in the e-commerce platform~\citep{hernandez2017analysis}.
 To model these event sequences, temporal point processes (TPPs) are commonly used, which specify the probability of each event type's instantaneous occurrence, also known as the \emph{intensity function}, conditioned on the past event history.
-Classical TPPs, such as Poisson processes~\citep{daley-07-poisson} and Hawkes processes~\citep{hawkes-71}, have a well-established mathematical foundation and have been widely used to model traffic \citep{cramer1969historical}, finance \citep{hasbrouck-1991} and seismology \citep{ogata1988statistical} for several decades.
+Classical TPPs, such as Poisson processes~\citep{daley-07-poisson} and Hawkes processes~\citep{hawkes-71}, have a well-established mathematical foundation and have been widely used to model traffic ~\citep{cramer1969historical}, finance~\citep{hasbrouck-1991} and seismology~\citep{ogata1988statistical} for several decades.
 However, the strong parametric assumptions in these models constrain their ability to capture the complexity of real-world phenomena.
-To overcome the limitations of classical TPPs, \cite{du-16-recurrent} introduced the concept of neural TPPs, which can leverage the power of neural networks to learn complex dependencies and improve computational efficiency~\citep{shchur2021neural}.
-Since then, numerous advancements have been made in this field, as evidenced by the rapidly growing literature on neural TPPs since 2016.
-Recent reviews have documented the extensive methodological developments in TPPs, which have expanded their applicability to various real-world scenarios.
-As shown in \cref{fig:arxiv} and \cref{app:cite}, the number of research papers on TPPs has been steadily increasing, indicating the growing interest and potential impact of this research area.
-These advancements have enabled more accurate and flexible modeling of event sequences in diverse fields.